yueyue-z/studysnap/README.md

 ## Algorithm

-We use a bank of software engineering class questions for training and used machine learning models to predict the difficulty level (easy, medium, and difficult) of each question.
-In detail, a group of prior users took the questions and compared their answers to the correct answer to label the difficulty level of each question.
-For example, if all prior users answered correctly, it is marked as easy, vice versa.
+StudySnap’s machine learning algorithm categorizes questions into three difficulty levels: easy, medium, and difficult.
+This classification is based on the following:

+1. **Training Data**: A collection of software engineering questions answered by prior users, compared with the correct answers to label difficulty.
+2. **Features**: Consideration of question length, answer length, author, and other relevant aspects.
+3. **Classification**: If all prior users answered correctly, the question is marked as easy, and so forth.

-The training took into account relevant features including question length, answer length, author, etc. After determining the difficulty, we used an effective learning sequence to show the cards to learners, starting from easy and then progressing to medium/difficult (shuffled).
-This rationale is based on the pedagogical principle that a gradual increase in complexity aids in retention and understanding, following the natural progression of learning.
+After classifying difficulty, the system utilizes an optimal learning sequence, starting with easy questions and gradually progressing to medium and difficult ones.
+This strategy follows a pedagogical approach where a gradual increase in challenge aligns with the natural learning curve, aiding comprehension and memory retention.

 ## Feedback

-For feedback, suggestions, or any questions, please contact Team 4 group members.
+For feedback, inquiries, or collaboration, please contact the project team members.